Editor’s note: This story was previously published in March 2019. It has since been updated and republished.Small cap stocks

 Basically, Brooks helps companies in the semiconductor and life-science industries automate repetitive processes.

 Admittedly, it’s as boring as it is unclear to anyone who doesn’t work in either industry.
 In volatile times, though, boring isn’t a bad thing.
-BRKS’ products are generally in demand regardless of the economic environment, and the 35% pullback from August’s high has left shares trading at a trailing P/E of only 20.6.
+BRKS’ products are generally in demand regardless of the economic environment, and are up 36% so far this year.

 By the way, Brooks Automation hasn’t failed to top a quarterly earnings estimate in four years.

 Pitney Bowes (NYSE:PBI), on the other hand, should be a relatively familiar name.
 This is the company perhaps best known for making postage-meters, though it’s so much more than that now.
 It’s become a complete soup-to-nuts solutions provider that’s relevant in the digital, ecommerce world.

 That reality hasn’t changed the market’s perception of the company.
 The stock’s down more than 80% from its 2014 (yes, 2014) high, and worse than that, shares are priced at where they were in the mid-80’s (yes, the 1980’s), reflecting an ongoing deterioration of the company’s top and bottom lines.